-In deciding whether to make special educational provision, the teacher and SENDCo will consider all of the information gathered from within Cams Hill School about the pupil's progress, alongside national data and expectations of progress.
+In deciding whether to make special educational provision, the teacher and SENDCos will consider all the information gathered about the pupil's progress, alongside national data and expectations of progress.
 This will include high quality and accurate formative assessment, using effective tools and early assessment materials.
 For higher levels of need, the school may make arrangements to draw on more specialised assessments from external agencies and professionals.